 However, people usually enter the astral plane in a dream-state without clarity or self-awareness.
 This happens due to being absorbed in thoughts and emotions while going to sleep, which causes people to become immersed in hazy dream imagery produced by the mind and subconscious.
 In this state someone perceives very little of what’s really there objectively.
-Whatever is seen is often unclear or jumbled due to subconscious influences, and often not much is remembered on waking for the same reason.
+Whatever is seen is often unclear or jumbled due to subconscious influences, and often not much is remembered on waking for the same reason.3

 In an out-of-body experience, however, a person is conscious and aware of being outside their body, and can act and move about willfully with the same level of awareness they have in daily life, except without physical limitations (they can float, fly, pass through walls etc).
 When a person experiences astral travel, they are in the same place they normally go when they sleep, just with a greater level of conscious awareness.
-Things can look as clear and vivid as they do in everyday life, sometimes more so, and a person can remember everything that happens just as they normally would in daily life.
+Things can look as clear and vivid as they do in everyday life, sometimes more so, and a person can remember everything that happens just as they normally would in daily life.4

 The astral plane is said to exist in the fifth dimension, above the dimensions of space and time, where a person’s psychology is based and thoughts and emotions originate.
 An out-of-body experience in the astral plane is called astral travel.
-However, it’s also possible, although generally much more difficult, to have an out-of-body experience in other dimensions of life, both higher and lower.5
+However, it’s also possible, although generally much more difficult, to have an out-of-body experience in other dimensions of life, both higher and lower.9

 Practicing astral exercises allows someone to enter sleep in a different way, that is, consciously.
 A practitioner simply focuses their attention while falling asleep in order to maintain self-awareness while their body transitions into sleep – this means they’re in a lucid frame of mind and consciously aware when they naturally leave the body with sleep.
 This allows someone to enter the astral plane with self-awareness and explore and experience it consciously – which is known as astral travel.

 This is done by deeply relaxing the body and focusing one’s attention on an astral exercise while going to sleep until the natural separation occurs.
 All astral exercises work by relaxing, remaining still, and calmly focusing one’s attention on a specific thing, and sustaining that focus while falling asleep.
-What is focused on varies according to the exercise: it could be the heart, a mantra repeated in the mind or a visualization of the stars or the place one wishes to travel to.
+What is focused on varies according to the exercise: it could be one’s own heart, a mantra repeated in the mind or a visualization of the stars or the place one wishes to travel to.
 (Some specific exercises extracted from ancient texts linked to the Religion of the Sun are listed below this article.)

 In each attempt, a practitioner keeps to using just one exercise/point of focus, so their attention is not divided.
-Success requires learning to remain still, calm, relaxed and focused throughout the exercise, because tension, movement and an agitated mind can prevent sleep and the separation from happening, while a wandering mind can cause you to doze off unconsciously.
+Success requires learning to remain still, calm, relaxed and focused throughout the exercise, because tension, movement and an agitated mind can prevent sleep and the separation from happening, while a wandering mind can cause a person to doze off unconsciously.
 Patience is also vital, as it can take several attempts and consistent practice to get right, just like any new skill.

-Perhaps the most famous literary description of a vision in an out-of-body experience is found in The Book of Revelation, in which Jesus’ disciple John describes a divine being visiting him while he was “in the spirit” who showed him a profound vision.10 This is likely a reference to an out-of-body experience, as these can take place in higher, more spiritual, dimensions of life where one is free from bodily constraints (hence being “in the spirit”) and where it’s possible to see and commune with spiritual beings directly.
+Perhaps the most famous literary description of a vision in an out-of-body experience is found in The Book of Revelation, in which Jesus’ disciple John describes a divine being visiting him while he was “in the spirit” who showed him a profound vision.15 This is likely a reference to an out-of-body experience, as these can take place in higher, more spiritual, dimensions of life where one is free from bodily constraints (hence being “in the spirit”) and where it’s possible to see and commune with spiritual beings directly.